npkalinin/npkalinin.github.io/_pages/about.md

 Greetings!
-I am Nikita Kalinin, a PhD student enrolled in the Institute of Science and Technology Austria (ISTA), fortunate to be under the supervision of Christoph Lampert.
-I feel excited to explore the intriguing field of Differential Privacy as part of my recent academic journey.
+I am Nikita Kalinin, a PhD student  in the Institute of Science and Technology Austria (ISTA), fortunate to be under the supervision of <a href='https://ist.ac.at/en/research/lampert-group/'>Christoph Lampert</a>.
+I am exploring the intriguing field of Differential Privacy as part of my recent academic journey.
 I am particularly interested to the following topics:

 <ul>